frederic-perez/AmE-dictionary/data/dictionary.md

 __hardpan__ :two::hammer: _Hardpan dirt yards._
 __hardscrabble__ _Hardscrabble journeys._
 __hardship__ _n_ :six: (hardships) Severe suffering or privation. _Intolerable levels of hardship._ _Syn_ privation, deprivation, destitution, poverty, austerity, penury :es: privación, sufrimiento, penas
+__hardtack__ _n_ Very hard unsalted biscuit or bread; a former ship's staple. _Syn_ pilot bread, sea biscuit _When we dock, the first thing I am going to do is toss the rest of my hardtack into the water and get myself a loaf of fresh, crusty bread at the nearest bakery._
 __hardware__ _n_
 __hardwood__ :three::hammer: _The hardwood floor._
 __hardy__